TwisstedToast/Android-Hardbrick-script/README.md

 4. If it doesn't, look in the next section.

 ## Troubleshooting and Support
-If you encounter any issues or have questions, you can either:
+If you encounter any issues (like your phone booting to life) or have questions, you can either:
 - Complain in the issues tab.
+Make sure to say your phone and model.
+As i said before, Samsung phones aren't supported yet.
-- Contact us at hardbrickscript@gmail.com for further assistance. (dont ask why i have a email just for that)
+- Only do so if your phone still booted.

 > **Note:** As i said before, don't use this with an android phone you care about.